MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 ### [Azure CLI](#tab/azure-cli)

-Azure CLI commands can be run in the [Azure Cloud Shell][4] or on a workstation with the [Azure CLI][7] installed.
+You can run Azure CLI commands in [Azure Cloud Shell][4] or on a workstation with the [Azure CLI][7] installed.

-If you're running locally, follow these steps to sign in and install the necessary modules for this tutorial.
+If you're running locally, follow these steps to sign in and install the necessary modules for this tutorial:

-1. Sign in to Azure and authenticate, if needed:
+1. Sign in to Azure and authenticate, if necessary:

     ```azurecli
     az login